a0xnirudh/docs/pages/Introduction/settings.md

 ```

-Now we can go ahead and install kurukshetra via the browser by logging onto `http://127.0.0.1/`.
+Now kurukshetra can be installed via the browser by logging onto `http://127.0.0.1/`.